SENSATION PRESS NEWS

 22 July 2003

-1. The Antiquarian and Secondhand book section have been added to, and now runs to 20 pages.
+1. The Antiquarian and Secondhand book section have been added to.

 2. A small number of slightly faulty copies of Sensation Press titles at reduced prices can be found here.